The Adventure Zone Royale: Episode 14

 Okay.
 I got a seven, which isn't good.

 It is, it's not great.
-It is enough for you to hold up your own way, right?
-So, like, Tommy Falcon on his flying board.
+It is enough for you to hold up your own weight, right?
+So like Tommy Falcon on his flying board.

-you will get a little bit of extra movement here off of Tommy's board if you so choose.
-I'm drafting.
+It would not be super hard for him to do that, but you can get you will get a little bit of extra movement here off of uh Tommy's board if you so choose.
+I'm drafting, okay, cool.

 take a shove action against the spider.